AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

     Where:

-    * `{PERSISTENT_ID_FIELD}` is the field for the persisten ID.
+    * `{PERSISTENT_ID_FIELD}` is the field for the persistent ID.
 For example: `identityMap.ecid[0]`.
     * `{DATASET_TABLE_NAME}` is the table name for the event dataset.
     * `{FORMAT_STRING}` is the format string for the timestamp field.
 For example: `MM/DD/YY HH12:MI AM`.
     * `{START_DATE} `is the start date.
 For example: `2024-01-01 00:00:00`.
     * `{END_DATE}` is the end date in standard format.
 For example: `2024-01-08 00:00:00`.

   * Person ID - Query 7 days of data where your person ID field is not null and divide by a query of 7 days of data for all events in your dataset.
-This percetange should be above 5%.
+This percentage should be above 5%.

      Example of a query you could use for verification: